Islanders stun Blues with 3-2 overtime win - WHIZ News

 The Islanders, coming off last season’s 103-point finish and a trip to the second round of the playoffs, saved all their drama for late in the game.
 They outshot the Blues 18-6 in the third and had the only shot in overtime.

+“We had this win and it’s frustrating,” Binnington said.
+“One goal and they got some momentum off of it.
+It happens quick.
+You have to play a full 60 minutes.
+Hopefully it is a lesson learned that we have to finish teams.”

 The Islanders have played five of their first six games at home.
-They will visit the Jets, then Columbus later this week before returning to host Arizona on Oct.
+They will visit Winnipeg, then Columbus later this week before returning to host Arizona on Oct.
 24.

+Trotz emphasized keeping the right mindset as his team navigates a fresh season after last year’s success.
+Instead of absorbing another loss at home, the comeback victory could represent a building block as the Islanders improved to 3-3-0 instead of falling to 2-4-0.

+“Let’s just win today — win the game, win the week and not look too far head,” he said.

 The Blues were coming off a 6-3 loss at Montreal on Saturday.
 They finished their four-game road trip at 2-1-1.